Livestreaming Sundays at 12:00 pm ET

 Through the generosity of American Catholics, the prayers of the faithful, and the hard work of artisans and laborers, the National Shrine has been built to praise God and give honor to His Mother—and our Mother.
 The one hundred years since 1920 have truly marked a century of devotion to the Blessed Virgin Mary.

-This Mass will inaugurate a year-long celebration of the one-hundredth anniversary that will include special Masses, concerts, pilgrimages, exhibits, and other events to commemorate this historic milestone of America’s Catholic Church.
+This Mass will inaugurate a year-long celebration of this Centennial Jubilee of America’s Catholic Church.
 Planning is underway and more information will be posted here as it becomes available.